Inlet Industrial Drum Screen

 Typical flow rates of 3-850 l/s, with mesh sizes varying between 0.25 and 2.5mm.

-Features and Benefits of the Inlet Industrial Drum Screen:
+Why you should choose the Inlet Industrial Drum Screen:

 - Stainless steel construction, including sieve